Rancher

 oxide-k8s-cluster Provisioned 4m45s

-Run a Workload on the Oxide Kubernetes Cluster
+Run a workload on Kubernetes

-2. Run an example workload on the Oxide Kubernetes cluster.
+2. Run an example workload.

 $ kubectl apply -f https://k8s.io/examples/application/deployment.yaml